Greg-Art/Encode_Project1_OpenAI_API/readme.md

 Note: For requests based on ingredients, Chef GPT will suggest only dish names without providing the full recipes.

-# 🛠 Installation
+# 🛠 Installation and Setups

 ## Genral Setup
 Please follow the steps below to install all relevant dependencies:

 - Ensure to have an OpenAI API key from your [Playground account](https://platform.openai.com/settings/profile?tab=api-keys).

-- Make sure you have pip installed on your system.
+- Make sure you have `pip` installed on your system.

 - Run the following command to install the required dependencies from the requirements.txt file: